Rise to Success: Career Highlights of Sabrina Ionescu

 On November 11, 2022, Sabrina Ionescu rejoined her alma mater, Oregon, as the director of athletic culture.

-July 14, 2023: Ionescu Sets WNBA Three-Point Contest Record
+July 14, 2023: Ionescu Sets Three-Point Contest Record

-2023: Liberty advanced to the WNBA Finals
+2023: Liberty Advance to WNBA Finals

-In 2023, Ionescu and the Liberty advanced to the WNBA Finals but were defeated by the Las Vegas Aces 3 games to 1.
+In 2023, Ionescu and the Liberty advanced to the WNBA Finals, but were defeated by the Las Vegas Aces, 3 games to 1.

 In 2023, Sabrina Ionescu broke the WNBA single-season record in three-pointers and the WNBA Three-Point Contest record, showcasing her exceptional shooting skills.

-February 17, 2024: Ionescu Competes Against Stephen Curry in Three-Point Contest
+February 17, 2024: Ionescu Competes Against Stephen Curry

 On February 17, 2024, Sabrina Ionescu competed against Stephen Curry in a three-point contest during the NBA All-Star Weekend, scoring 26 points to Curry's 29.

-June 2024: Ionescu Named to US Olympic Team and Wins Gold Medal
+June 2024: Ionescu Named to Olympic Team

 December 23, 2024: Ionescu Joins Unrivaled League